 Together, we can make fertility knowledge accessible to everyone who needs it.

-Scientific evidence on diet, exercise, smoking, and more.
+Scientific evidence linking fertility and lifestyle choices like diet, exercise, smoking, and more.

-1. Diet and Fertility: What to Eat and Avoid
+1. Fertility and Lifestyle – Diet: What to Eat and Avoid

 A. Foods That Support Fertility